Training Contractors, Consultants, and Interns

 State sexual offender registry check and national sexual offense background checks at hire and periodically (recommended).
 Employ checks to both state and national sex-offender registries.
 The National Sex-Offender Public Website (NSOPW) may provide additional detail from other states not contained in a Sexual Offender Registry Information (SORI) check.

-Consider national and state child abuse registry checks.
-Ensure applicants are not on national or state abuse registries.
-In Massachusetts, this check will require a “Department of Children and Families (DCF) History Consent and Acknowledgement Form” and a signature from each applicant.
+Consider national and state DCF child abuse registry checks.
+Certain employers can also apply for a check for the DCF-maintained Central Registry to determine if applicants’ names are listed.
+This check will require a “Department of Children and Families (DCF) History Consent and Acknowledgement Form” and a signature from each applicant.

 Utilizing the application process can help your organization maintain a high standard of safety through gathering information on potential staff and volunteers.
 While background checks may not identify everyone at risk, integrating this as part of your hiring and screening process at your YSO sets the tone of expectation that child safety is a priority for your organization.